IPv6: Configuration Guides

 The life of IPv4 has been prolonged by a "stopgap" technology called CGNAT (Carrier Grade Network Access Translation), which allows for multiple services to share a single IP address.
 However, this has significant drawbacks:

-Streaming services may accuse you of using a "VPN" or "proxy" (Virtual Private Network)
+Streaming services may temporarily forbid access and accuse you of using a "VPN" or "proxy" (Virtual Private Network)

 You may be unable to access your security cameras or smart devices when you're away from home